HarvardMapCollection/tutorials-share/content/posts/adler/index.md

 tags: ["news"]
 image: adler.png
 authors: ["Hannah Adler", "Belle Lipton"]
-description: Work with data from Atlascope to vectorize historic maps and apply spatial analysis approaches.
+description: Step-by-step instructions for vectorizing data from historic maps, including an example using Atlascope and spatial analysis.
 ---

 This is an example project modeling step-by-step instructions for generating geospatial data for analysis from historic maps.
 In June, we [shared out results](https://mapping.share.library.harvard.edu/posts/re-wilding-2024/) from partnering with Joyce Chaplin's course, Re-Wilding Harvard, where students were tasked with creating projects to investigate histories and changing natures of open space around Harvard's campus.